My Quiet Kitchen

 Instructions

-• In a small sauce pan stir together the cocoa powder, vanilla, maple syrup, and oat milk.
+• In a small sauce pan whisk together the cocoa powder, vanilla, maple syrup, and oat milk.

-• Simmer the mixture over low heat for 2 minutes, until thick and creamy.
+• Bring to a simmer and cook over low heat for 2 minutes, or until thick and creamy.

-• Serve chocolate sauce warm or at room temperature.
-(It's delicious both ways.)
+• Serve the chocolate sauce warm or at room temperature.
+It's delicious both ways.
+We also enjoy it straight from the fridge when it's thick and spreadable.

 Notes